NeuralMMO/beta/_build/html/_sources/rst/landing.rst.txt

       Follow the developer on Twitter

+**News:** 2.0 is now in soft-launch.
+The environment is stable and a working version of the RL baseline is available, but not everything has been fully tuned and documented.

 Neural MMO is a computationally accessible, open-source research platform designed to simulate populations of agents in virtual worlds.
 Your objective is to train a team of agents to complete tasks they have never seen before against opponents they have never seen before on maps they have never seen before.

 **2023 Competition:** Successfully complete the most tasks to win!
 At stake are $20,000 in prizes sponsored by Parametrix.ai.
 All submissions receive A100 compute credits for training sponsored by Stability.ai.
+The competition is currently planned for the start of July 2023.

 .. dropdown:: Track Details

    NMMO has three tracks to compete and win.
-In all tracks, the objective is for Agent teams to accomplish tasks.
+In all tracks, the objective is for your team of 8 agents to accomplish tasks.
 Gameplay is over thousands of rounds, with increasing task and competitor difficulty.
 For the RL and Curriculum tracks, all entrants receive up to 8 hours of free A100 compute time per submission to train.
 For the No Holds Barred track, competitors bring on their own, non-limited compute power.
-This track is intended for larger labs and companies looking to push the boundaries
+This track is intended for larger labs and companies looking to push the boundaries.
+Your submission will compete to complete novel, held-out tasks in live competition across over a thousand rounds of increasing difficulty.

    .. tab-set::